MySQL

 What is MySQL?

-MySQL is known for its high performance, reliability, and ease of use, and it is often used in web applications, data warehousing, and other applications where fast and efficient data management is important.
+MySQL is known for its high performance, reliability, and ease of use.
+It is widely used in web applications, data warehousing, and other situations where fast, efficient data management is important.
+It is also compatible with many programming languages, including Perl, and runs on multiple operating systems.

 Related Terms